-All member terms end during the Spring IETF meeting corresponding to the end of the term for which they were confirmed.
-The term ends no later than the second to last day and no sooner than the Open Plenary session of the Spring IETF, as determined by the mutual agreement of the confirmed candidate and the currently sitting member.
-The term begins no later than the last day and no sooner than the Open Plenary session of the Spring IETF meeting, as determined by the mutual agreement of the confirmed candidate and the currently sitting member.
+All member terms begin and end during the Spring IETF meeting corresponding to the end of the term for which they were confirmed.
+Normally, the confirmed candidate's term begins when the currently sitting member's term ends on the last day of the meeting.
+A term may begin or end no sooner than the first day of the meeeting as determined by the mutual agreement of the currently sitting member and the confirmed candidate.

-- (5) Mid-term IESG vacancies are filled by the same rules as documented here with four qualifications.
+- (5) Mid-term vacancies are filled by the same rules as documented here with four qualifications.
 First, the most recently constituted nominating committee is reconvened to nominate a candidate to fill the vacancy.
-Second, the selection and confirmation process is expected to be completed within 1 month, with a prorated time period for all other time periods not otherwise specified.
+Second, the selection and confirmation process is expected to be completed within 1 month, with all other time periods otherwise unspecified prorated accordingly.
 Third, the confirming body has two weeks from the day it is notified of a candidate to reject the candidate, otherwise the candidate is assumed to have been confirmed.
-Fourth, the term of the confirmed candidate will be either: - a. the remainder of the term of the open position if that remainder is not less than one year. - the remainder of the term of the open position plus the nextyear term if that remainder is less than one year. - (6) Mid-term IAB vacancies are filled by the same rules as documented here with four qualifications.
-First, the most recently constituted nominating committee is reconvened to nominate a candidate to fill the vacancy.
-Second, the selection and confirmation process is expected to be completed within 1 month, with a prorated time period for all other time periods not otherwise specified.
-Third, the confirming body has two weeks from the day it is notified of a candidate to reject the candidate, otherwise the candidate is assumed to have been confirmed.
-Fourth, the term of the confirmed candidate will be either: - a. the remainder of the term of the open position if that remainder is not less than one year. - the remainder of the term of the open position plus the nextyear term if that remainder is less than one year. - (7) All deliberations and supporting information of all the participants in the selection and confirmation process are private.
-The nominating committee and confirming body members will be exposed to confidential information as a result of their deliberations, their interactions with those they consult, and from nominees who provide requested supporting information.
+Fourth, the term of the confirmed candidate will be either: - a. the remainder of the term of the open position if that remainder is not less than one year. - b. the remainder of the term of the open position plus the next 2 year term if that remainder is less than one year. - (6) All deliberations and supporting information that relates to specific nominees, candidates, and confirmed candidates are confidential.

+The nominating committee and confirming body members will be exposed to confidential information as a result of their deliberations, their interactions with those they consult, and from those who provide requested supporting information.
 All members and all other participants are expected to handle this information in a manner consistent with its sensitivity.